SPARC-FAIR-Codeathon/KnowMore/README.md

 ## Our Solution - KnowMore
-To address this problem, we have developed a tool called KnowMore for the SPARC Data Portal.
-KnowMore is an automated knowledge discovery tool that allows users of the portal to visualize, in just a few click, potential relations and/or correlation between multiple SPARC datasets of their choice.
+To address this problem, we have developed a tool called KnowMore.
+KnowMore is an automated knowledge discovery tool integrated within the SPARC Portal that allows users of the portal to visualize, in just a few click, potential relations and/or correlation between multiple SPARC datasets of their choice.
 This simple process is illustrated in the figure below.

 <br/>
 <p align="center">